virtualsach/virtualsach.github.io/src/content/blog/nat64-legacy-ipv6.md

 tags: ["ipv6", "nat64", "dns64", "a10", "load-balancing", "wipro"]
 ---

+> "The backend servers were hardcoded IPv4 dinosaurs.
+Re-IPing them was a non-starter.
+But the client mandate was clear: 'All external-facing apps must be reachable via IPv6 by year-end.'"

 It was October 2015.
-I was the Security Lead at Wipro for a major telecom client.
-They had just issued a mandate: *"All external-facing applications must be reachable via IPv6 by year-end."*
+I was the Security Lead at **Wipro** for a major telecom client.

+# The Problem

-The Problem: The backend infrastructure was decades old.
+The backend infrastructure was decades old.
 Hardcoded IPs, legacy Java apps, and mainframes that thought "128-bit" referred to encryption keys, not IP addresses.

-Re-IPing the backend to IPv6 was a non-starter.
+---

-## The Solution: SLB-PT (Server Load Balancing - Protocol Translation)
+# The Solution: SLB-PT

-We implemented **SLB-PT** on our A10 Thunder ADCs.
+We implemented **SLB-PT** (Server Load Balancing - Protocol Translation) on our **A10 Thunder ADCs**.
 This is essentially **NAT64**.

-**The Flow:**
+## The Flow

 1. **Client (IPv6)**: `2001:db8::1` sends a request to the VIP.
 2. **VIP (IPv6)**: `2001:db8::100` receives it.
-3. **A10 ADC (Translation)**: Terminates the session, performs Source NAT (using an IPv4 pool) and Destination NAT (to the specific backend server).
+3. **A10 ADC (Translation)**: Terminates the session, performs Source NAT (IPv4 pool) and Destination NAT.
-4. **Server (IPv4)**: `192.168.10.50` sees a request coming from an internal IPv4 address.
+4. **Server (IPv4)**: `192.168.10.50` sees a request from an internal IPv4 address.

 The server never knew the client was on IPv6.
-The client never knew the server was on IPv4.

-## The Technical Deep Dive: NAT64 vs. DNS64
+## Technical Deep Dive: NAT64 vs. DNS64

-The most confusing part for the team was understanding the two components needed to make this work.

-* **DNS64**: This is the "Phonebook."
-When an IPv6 client asks for the AAAA record of `legacy-app.com`, the DNS64 server sees that only an A record (IPv4) exists.
-It synthesizes a fake AAAA record (e.g., `64:ff9b::192.168.10.50`) and gives it to the client.
+* **DNS64**: The "Phonebook."
+It synthesizes a fake **AAAA record** (e.g., `64:ff9b::192.168.10.50`) when only an IPv4 A record exists.
-* **NAT64**: This is the "Translator."
-When the client tries to connect to that fake `64:ff9b::` address, the network routes it to the A10 ADC, which strips off the prefix and routes the packet to the actual IPv4 address.
+* **NAT64**: The "Translator."
+It strips the prefix and routes to the IPv4 address.

-You generally need both.
-DNS64 tricks the client into initiating the connection; NAT64 handles the actual packets.

-## The Headache: Protocols that Embed IPs

-HTTP was easy. **FTP and SIP** were nightmares.
-These protocols embed IP addresses inside the payload (e.g., FTP `PORT` command).
-The ADC would translate the packet header, but the payload would still contain the IPv6 address, confusing the IPv4 server.
+**The Headache: Embedded IPs**
+Protocols like **FTP** and **SIP** embed IP addresses inside the payload.

-**The Fix**: capabilities of the A10 have widely known as **Application Layer Gateways (ALGs)**.
-We had to enable specific ALGs that inspect the payload and rewrite the IP addresses inside the data stream on the fly.
+* **The Fix**: Enabled **Application Layer Gateways (ALGs)** on the A10 to inspect and rewrite the payload on the fly.

-## The Lesson
+### Key Takeaway

 **The world isn't dual-stack yet.**

 Ideally, everything would run IPv4 and IPv6 side-by-side.
-In reality, translation mechanisms like NAT64 are the bridge that keeps the internet working while we slowly retire the legacy world.
+In reality, translation mechanisms like NAT64 are the bridge that keeps the internet working.